queleok/words-hunter/README.md

 # Words Hunter
-This is a JS implementation of a simple word game in which a player is ought to compose as much different words as he can from the given set of letters.
+This is a TS implementation of a simple word game in which a player is ought to compose as much different words as he can from the given set of letters.
 The goal of the project is to help people learning English to practice words memoization and thus to extend the vocabulary (eventually).